vfarcic/devops24/manuscript/05-chart-museum.md

 W> ## A note to minishift users
 W>
-W> Installing Monocular in OpenShift creates quite a few issues and requires quite a few changes to the commands that follow.
+W> Installing Monocular in OpenShift creates a few issues and requires quite a few changes to the commands that follow.
 Please use the instructions from [Deploy Monocular on OpenShift](https://blog.openshift.com/deploy-monocular-openshift/) article instead of the command that follows.

 Now we are ready to install Monocular Chart.